marcelprasetyo/strats-food-expansion-1-19-fix/README.md

 ## How to install

+Below are the instructions for different cases.
+(In case you make some unintentional mistakes, or there is a bug which corrupts the world, feel free to backup your world first.)

 ### Addon already installed for a specific world

 1. Copy the folder "behavior_packs" from this repo

 2. Open the directory where your minecraft worlds are saved, and navigate inside the folder of your desired minecraft world (sometimes the world folder name is obfuscated, try to see the timestamp of the files inside to find out your most recently played world)

-3. Paste the folder copied in number 1 there, so that the copied folder merges with "behavior_packs" in number 2 and click Yes to overwrite prompt
+3. Paste the folder copied in step 1 there, so that the copied folder merges with "behavior_packs" in step 2 and click Yes to overwrite prompt

 4. Restart the server if you are using a server

 ### Addon already installed globally / world behavior_packs folder empty

+If the above didn't fix the problem, probably your world does not save the behavior packs under its own folder, but under the root Minecaft folder.

 1. Navigate to the root directory of your minecraft installation / server directory and check that "behavior_packs" folder is there